Chart Color Schemes

 St Kilda West demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-St Kilda West has a notably high level of educational attainment among residents aged 15 and above.
-58.3% hold university qualifications, which is significantly higher than the national average of 30.4% and the Victorian average of 33.4%.
+St Kilda West's educational attainment is notably higher than national and state averages.
+Among residents aged 15 and above, 58.3% possess university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
 Bachelor degrees are the most common at 34.5%, followed by postgraduate qualifications (18.3%) and graduate diplomas (5.5%).
-Vocational pathways account for 20.5% of qualifications, with advanced diplomas making up 10.6% and certificates 9.9%.
+Vocational pathways account for 20.5% of qualifications, with advanced diplomas at 10.6% and certificates at 9.9%.

 Frequently Asked Questions - Education